syedamasoomanaqvii/syedamasomanaqvi.github.io/_pages/experience.md

   (Ready for Submission)
   - Performed Data pre processing and detailed Data Analysis of using several machine learning models
   - Led a team of student researchers and collaborated with them on writing the paper
-  - Contributed to the conceptual framework of the study and its design
+  - Contributed to defining the conceptual framework of the study and its design

 ## Teaching Experience